kuylar/discord-embedded-godot/README.md

 Documentation available in [the wiki](https://github.com/kuylar/discord-embedded-godot/wiki)

+This is the Godot 4 version of the SDK.
+Switch to the `master` branch to use the Godot 3 version instead.

 > [!NOTE]
 > Godot 4 builds will not work in Discord if you have thread support enabled.
 To disable threading, either use Godot 3 or use Godot 4.3 beta versions
 >